OpenBagTwo/head-hunter/README.md

 ## Usage

-This package is compatible with Python 3.10 or newer and consists of four modules:
+The `head_hunter` package consists of four modules:

 1. `extract`, which extracts files from existing data packs
 1. `parse`, which parses head configurations from data pack functions and `/give` commands